skpande9/demoASHISH/README.md

 ## Step 2
-Run ```npm run start ``` to run it in the development environemnt.This will open the the StarterKit Landing page in http://localhost:8080/
+Run ```npm run start ``` to run it in the development environemnt.This will open the the DemoKit Landing page in http://localhost:8080/

 Or